Enneagram types are a way of understanding our personality, motivation, and group dynamics. There are nine types in the enneagram system.

 For example, a healthy type may enjoy spending time watching films with their friends, while an unhealthy one will just use people to their advantage.

 There is no best type.
 Every type has its advantages and disadvantages, so it’s best to seek out what you excel in the most.

-All enneagram types are good at something specific, which is why many people find it useful to get more knowledgable about this because otherwise, they may not be aware of what opportunities exist for them in life.
+All enneagram types are good at something specific, which is why many people find it useful to get more knowledgeable about this because, otherwise, they may not be aware of what opportunities exist for them in life.